fosternilsson516/workout-wsite/README.md

 # Workout Plan Website

 ## Summary
 This is a website I built for my friend.
-This website is private and cannot be used by anyone else.
+This website is only for display and can be viewed at: [Workout-site](https://ployease.com) its still currently a work in progress and is not reusable.

 ## Stack and Tools
 This website showcases my full stack and networking skills.
 Here are the details of the stack and tools I used to build it: